ibm-cloud-docs/ContinuousDelivery/pipeline_deploy_var.md

 | IDS_PROJECT_NAME | The name of the project, for example, <code>Owner - Project Name</code>. |
 | IDS_STAGE_NAME | The name of the current stage. |
 | IDS_URL | The URL for the current pipeline. |
 | IDS_VERSION | The number for the build that is being deployed or the SCM identifier.
-This property is available only for deploy jobs.
+This property is available only in deploy jobs.
 | JOB_NAME | The unique job ID in the context of the current pipeline. |
 | PIPELINE_KUBERNETES_CLUSTER_NAME | The name of the Kubernetes cluster that is selected in the current job. |
 | PIPELINE_STAGE_INPUT_JOB_ID | The ID of the job that is input for the current stage. |